 State law (H&SC §118286) makes it illegal to dispose of home-generated sharps waste (hypodermic needles, pen needles, intravenous needles, lancets, and other devices that are used to penetrate the skin for the delivery of medications) in the trash or recycling containers, and requires that all sharps waste be transported to a collection center in a sharps container approved by the local enforcement agency.

 - Sharps Manufacturer and Collector Resources.
-Resources to help sharps manufacturers and collectors implement safe and efficient collection and disposal of home-generated sharps.
-The 2011 pharmaceutical manufacturers' sharps collection and disposal plans are now available.
+Legislation and ordinances, stakeholder involvement, and education-al materials to help sharps manufacturers and collectors implement safe and efficient programs.

 - Pharmaceutical Manufacturer Sharps Disposal Plans.
 Learn about the law, SB 486, and view a list of manufacturers’ sharps collection and disposal plans that CalRecycle has received.

 - Environmental Protection Agency.
 EPA publications and other sharps disposal guidance.